-Specifically, Group companies also conduct things like stress checks, safety initiatives in Japan, information on safety measures overseas, collaboration with overseas security and medical service companies, and seminars prior to overseas assignments.
+Specifically, group companies also conduct things like stress checks, safety initiatives in Japan, information on safety measures overseas, collaboration with overseas security and medical service companies, and seminars prior to overseas assignments.
 Group companies are increasingly adopting a morning-focused work style, and the group overall is striving to reduce the total number of working hours and promote employee health.
 In addition, we are working to strengthen the labor management of the overall ITOCHU Group by regularly conducting workshops that hone the knowledge and expertise of our personnel, and assessments of labor and human resources.

-Details of Personnel and Labor Support Provided to Group Companies in FYE 2023
+Details of Personnel and Labor Support Provided to Group Companies in FYE 2024

-- 1. Labor management case study workshops These workshops focus on case studies that highlight possible labor management cases including mental health problems and working hours management.
+1. Labor management case study workshops

+These workshops focus on case studies that highlight possible labor management cases including mental health problems and working hours management.
 Participants gain specialized knowledge and learn how to handle these types of problems.
+In FYE 2024, basic workshops were held from July to August, and advanced workshops were held from December to January, with approximately 50 participants.

-In FYE 2023, we held seminars on topics of high interest such as side jobs in addition to these workshops.
-There were approximately 100 participants (July to December). - 2.
-ITOCHU Group Human Resources and General Affairs Liaison Council This council aims to allow those in charge of human resources and general affairs from our Group companies to exchange information and strengthen relationships.
+2. ITOCHU Group Human Resources and General Affairs Liaison Council

+This council aims to allow those in charge of human resources and general affairs from our group companies to exchange information and strengthen relationships.
 Activities include discussing the latest trends in human resources and general affairs, sharing information about ITOCHU Corporation measures and support situation, and updating one another about the content of revisions to laws.
-In FYE 2023, the council met on the theme of mental health measures.
+In FYE 2024, the council met on the theme of mental health measures and confidential management.
 Industrial physicians and lawyers explained about practical measures from their respective viewpoints.
+There were 218 participants from 115 companies.

-There were 195 participants. - 3.
-Human resources and labor management assessments
+3. Human resources and labor management assessments

-These are health assessments aimed at checking whether rules, systems, and management related to overall personnel and labor affairs are operated in an appropriate manner.
+These are assessments aimed at checking whether rules, systems, and management related to overall personnel and labor affairs are operated in an appropriate manner.
 These include labor contracts, internal rules, occupational health and safety, and time management.
-We have conducted assessments of 64 companies since starting this initiative in FYE 2017. - 4.
-ITOCHU Group Human Resources and Labor Management Portal Site We provide a portal site to share the regulations and expertise of ITOCHU with group companies.
-The aim of this site is to strengthen the human resources and labor management in group companies.
+We have conducted assessments of 69 companies since starting this initiative in FYE 2017.

+- 4. ITOCHU Group Human Resources and Labor Management Portal Site We provide a portal site to share the regulations and expertise of ITOCHU with group companies.
+The aim of this site is to strengthen the human resources and labor management in group companies. - 5.
+ITOCHU Group working conditions questionnaire